DaveMielke/NBP/b2g/ui/doc/notes.rst

 four on the left, from left to right, are dots 7, 3, 2, and 1.
 The four on the right, from left to right, are dots 4, 5, 6, and 8.

+* The Dot7 key is often referred to as the Backspace key.
+* The Dot8 key is often referred to as the Enter key.

 The square with a small, round button in the middle, in between dots 1 and 4, is the five-key D-Pad (directional pad).
 Its four edges are the Up, Down, Left, and Right keys.
 The button in the middle is the Center